QuentinRa/blog.quentinra.dev/tools/git/index.md

   * [Issues](github/issues.md): got a question? report a bug?
   * [Pages](github/pages.md): host your website on GitHub
   * [Project board](github/project.md): you can have your scrum board directly on Github
+  * [Discussions](https://docs.github.com/en/discussions): you can allow discussions on GitHub
 * Special
   * [Digital Object Identifiers](github/doi.md): researchers' stuff
   * [Referencing code in PR/issues](github/ref-code.md): reference a line or a block of code in a PR or an issue